 Greenville University’s online B.S. in Psychology features topics like counseling, psychopathology, statistics, clinical methods, and more.
-You will study a broad-based psychology curriculum including experimental, cultural, social, developmental, organizational, and abnormal domains.
+You will study a broad-based psychology curriculum including experimental, cultural, personality, developmental, and more.

 This program consists of 39 major credit hours in online psychology courses.
 In addition to courses required for the major, you will need to complete general education and elective courses for a total of 120 credits.

 Greenville’s online psychology courses are 8 weeks in length.
 Students who transfer the maximum number of credits can complete this program in 1 to 2 years.